patrinoua/work-in-tech/README.md

 Atomic Design [link](https://www.canva.com/templates/resumes/)

 ## Get in touch
-Need some feedback on your CV?
-Not getting enough views on linkedIn?

-For personalised advice feel free to get in touch with me on patrinoua[at]gmail.com
+For personal advice feel free to get in touch with me on patrinoua[at]gmail.com